 - Being misdiagnosed due to a medical practitioner ignoring a patient’s medical history

-Injuries That Do Not Constitute Medical Malpractice
+Injuries That Would Not Constitute Medical Malpractice

 Examples of injuries and complications that do not indicate medical malpractice include: